jaychiddarwar88/bookreviewsite/README.md

 IF you want to run on my database then follow step 1 below

-Step 1: DataBase url included in code
+Step 1: DataBase url should be in environment element as 'DATABASE_URL'

 Else if you want to create own database then follow step 1 below :